renatobo/bonogps/hardware/assembled/README.md

 In one case, the unit is assembled within a left-over raspberry pi case (the transparent case helps in checking the light status).

-In a future iteration, I plan on using a board with more features such as [Wemos/LOLIN D32 Pro](https://www.wemos.cc/en/latest/d32/d32_pro.html)
+Another supported board is [Wemos/LOLIN D32 Pro](https://www.wemos.cc/en/latest/d32/d32_pro.html) which has some benefits

 - integrated LiPo charger
 - more flash memory and PSRAM
 - SD slot builtin

+This software runs on it (be sure to select it within the Arduino IDE or to use the tasks named 'lolind32pro' within PlatformIO )

 ## Trasparent case (with BN220)